 Unfortunately, many businesses have misconceptions about how to enforce employee productivity.
 This could be because they don’t utilise modern HR strategies that take modern technologies and shifts in employee behaviour into account.

 According to a 2013 survey done by Microsoft, 37% of workers wish their company would allow the use of social media-based tools that bring about increased productivity at work.
 This means a large portion of businesses are ignoring technological adoption and restricting communication channels in the workplace.
 In the end, this has a negative effect on overall productivity.

 HR’s Role in Workplace Productivity

 The HR department should always be the main driver of productivity in the workplace.
 You could have an entire fleet of machinery, material, and money to keep production running, but, in general, you can’t make much progress without effective human resources at its core.

-Since productivity involves cultivating positive attitudes and work ethics, HR should lay the groundwork for employee performance by modelling certain values such as credibility, integrity, efficiency, and leadership.
+Since productivity involves cultivating positive attitudes and work ethics, HR should lay the groundwork for employee performance by modeling certain values such as credibility, integrity, efficiency, and leadership.

 It’s also HR’s responsibility to keep employees motivated and engaged by helping build comfortable working conditions, a fun company culture, and healthy relationships between colleagues.

 On the technical side, HR also needs to understand the operational goals of the organisation and determine which skill sets and personality traits fit best.